Additive category

-In mathematics, specifically in category theory, an additive category is a preadditive category C admitting all finitary biproducts.
+In mathematics, specifically in category theory, an additive category is a preadditive category admitting all finitary biproducts.

 Definition

+There are two equivalent definitions of an additive category: One as a category equipped with additional structure, and another as a category equipped with no extra structure but whose objects and morphisms satisfy certain equations.

+Via preadditive categories

 A category C is preadditive if all its hom-sets are abelian groups and composition of morphisms is bilinear; in other words, C is enriched over the monoidal category of abelian groups.